University of Medicine and Health Sciences

 Coming to America & becoming a doctor

-Tell us a little about your undergraduate studies.
+Tell us about your undergraduate studies.

 Dr Rocha Collage 2jpgDr.
 Rocha at work (left) and at an alumni reunion in Seattle (right).
 Photos: Courtesy of Dr. Rocha.

-How UMHS inspired him to pursue obstetrics
+How UMHS inspired a passion for obstetrics

 FM residents rotating in Seattle-CROP 4Dr.
 Rocha (top, far left) with fellow rotating family medicine students in Seattle.
 Photo: Courtesy of Dr. Rocha.